Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Problem Formulation

 \subsection{Multi-Objective Optimization Model}

+We use a \emph{minimax goal programming}~\cite{kement2020holistic} approach to formulate the optimization problem.
+Our goal is to minimize the maximum deviation from each objective's optimal objective value, which is obtained when the model is solved by ignoring all other objectives.
+In particular, we first find the stand-alone optimal value of each objective ($O_i^\ast$) by solving the following MIP formulation:

+Then, using $O_i^\ast$ values and assigning a weight ($\gamma_i$) to objective $i$, we solve the following minimax MIP formulation:

+Note that the objective function in the above formulation is not linear.
+Therefore, we introduce a new auxiliary variable $Z$ and define the final MIP formulation as

-We use a \emph{minimax goal programming}~\cite{kement2020holistic} approach to model the optimization problem as expressed in~\eqref{eq:mip0} and~\eqref{mip:cons27}.
-The optimal solution of a minimax formulation is also the Pareto-efficient solution for any given set of weights ($\gamma_1, \gamma_2, \gamma_3, \gamma_4$) associated with the objectives ($O_1, O_2, O_3, O_4$).
-By the appropriate assignment of weights ($\gamma_i$) we can prioritize the individual (or a subset of) objectives over the other objectives.
-For example, if we want to prioritize only the real power privacy preservation then we can utilize the weights as (1,0,0,0).
+Since the minimization objective in the final formulation enforces $Z$ to have its minimum value, the value of $Z$ would be set to maximum weighted deviation from the stand-alone optimal value of each objective by \eqref{mip:cons27}.
+By the appropriate assignment of weights, one can prioritize the individual (or a subset of) objectives over the other objectives.
+For example, setting $(\gamma_1,\gamma_2,\gamma_3,\gamma_4) = (1,0,0,0)$ implies that only real power privacy preservation will be considered, while setting $(\gamma_1,\gamma_2,\gamma_3,\gamma_4) = (1,1,1,1)$ implies that all objectives will be jointly considered.

-In~\eqref{mip:cons27}, $O_{i}^{*}$ represents the stand-alone optimal value of objective $O_i$, i.e., $\gamma_j = 0, \forall j \neq i$.
-Hence, to solve the multi-objective problem, we first minimize each $O_i$ individually subject to constraints \eqref{eq:cons8}~-~\eqref{eq:cons24} to obtain $O_{i}^{*}$ values.
-These are then plugged into~\eqref{mip:cons27} as parameters.
-Since we normalize any objective with its stand alone optimized value, the assigned weights fairly prioritize their objectives over the others.